4d/docs/docs/REST/$filter.md

  GET  /rest/Employee?$filter="lastName begin j"
 ```

-In this example, we search the Employee datastore class for all employees whose salary is greater than 20,000 and who do not work for a company named Acme:
+In this example, we search the Employee dataclass for all employees whose salary is greater than 20,000 and who do not work for a company named Acme:

 ```
  GET  /rest/Employee?$filter="salary>20000 AND
  employer.name!=acme"&$orderby="lastName,firstName"
 ```

-In this example, we search the Person datastore class for all the people whose number property in the anotherobj attribute of type Object is greater than 50:
+In this example, we search the Person dataclass for all the people whose number property in the anotherobj attribute of type Object is greater than 50:

 ```
  GET  /rest/Person/?filter="anotherobj.mynum > 50"